cyrex562/imgui-rs/docs/FAQ.md

 The applications in examples/ are doing that.
 windows: you can use the WM_CHAR or WM_UNICHAR or WM_IME_CHAR message (depending if your app is built using Unicode or MultiByte mode).
 You may also use MultiByteToWideChar() or ToUnicode() to retrieve Unicode codepoints from MultiByte characters or keyboard state.
-windows: if your language is relying on an Input Method Editor (IME), you can write your HWND to ImGui::GetMainViewport()->platform_handle_raw in order for the default the default implementation of io.SetPlatformImeDataFn() to set your Microsoft IME position correctly.
+windows: if your language is relying on an Input Method Editor (IME), you can write your HWND to Imgui::GetMainViewport()->platform_handle_raw in order for the default the default implementation of io.SetPlatformImeDataFn() to set your Microsoft IME position correctly.

 ##### [Return to index](#index)